fvicente/alfersoft.com.ar/_posts/2011-08-30-scoreboard-part-1-vga-signal-from-an-attiny45.md

   - monitor
   - VGA
 comments: true
+excerpt: This project aims to display a scoreboard in a regular VGA monitor, remotely controlled with an Android device (cellphone, tablet) via Bluetooth
 ---
 This project aims to display a scoreboard in a regular VGA monitor, remotely controlled with an Android device (cellphone, tablet) via Bluetooth.